978 words

 • the current live resources.

-Then it calculates a three-way strategic merge patch and applies only what changed — reducing disruption and preserving manual tweaks where possible.
+From those three, it works out a three-way strategic merge patch and applies only what actually changed.
+Less disruption that way, and your manual tweaks survive where they can.

 NOTE